ndibernardo/chat-rs/README.md

 ## Kubernetes

-A local `kind` cluster, its operators installed from pinned upstream Helm charts, and two repo-owned charts (`chat-rs-infra` for Kafka, Postgres and Scylla CRs, `chat-rs` for the app workloads) — see `deploy/operators/` for the full operator list.
+A local `kind` cluster, its operators installed from pinned upstream Helm charts, and two repo-owned charts (`chat-infra` for Kafka, Postgres and Scylla CRs, `chat` for the app workloads) — see `deploy/operators/` for the full operator list.

 ```bash
 # Bring up dev end to end, deployed via Argo CD from the pushed main branch.